JSuder-xx/elm.simplication/README.md

 - **Non Engineer** How can you think that `B` is true?
 I don't think it is.
 - **Engineer** I didn't say anything about the truth of `B` alone; only that if `A` turns out to be true then `B` must also be true based on something we just said.
 That's important because if `A` turns out to be true then, based on what we said together as a group, `B` must also be true.
 If it turns out that we learn for a fact that `B` is false then we have a contradiction.
 This indicates there is an error in our analysis or reasoning; it could just be a lack of precision.
 - **Non Engineer** That is all too much detail and very confusing.
+- **Engineer** (sigh) You are right.
+That is very confusing.
+I wish I had a tool that would help me diagram this...

 ### Conjunction Confusion